Learn my foolproof method for making simple, high rise biscuits with just 3 ingredients. Warm, fluffy, and perfect for any meal!

 - Add the grated butter to the flour in a bowl and add the liquid to form into a dough.

-Which method is best?
+which method is best?

-Make sure your biscuits rise high!
+make sure your biscuits rise high!

 - Make SURE your oven is HOT!!
 It should be at least 425 – 450F before you slide your biscuits in.
+The oven needs to be hot before putting biscuits in because the high heat quickly melts the cold butter in the dough, creating steam that helps the biscuits rise and develop a flaky texture.

-My best prep-ahead secrets
+2 best prep-ahead secrets for 3 ingredient biscuits

 3 Ingredient Biscuits